NBT-GeTH/pharmvip-guideline/README.md

 # PharmVIP - Guideline Package

 PharmVIP (Pharmacogenomic Variant Analysis and Interpretation Platform) Guideline Package.
-This package provides an implementation of the analysis and identification of variants associated with gene which response to drugs and give drug guideline information base on variants called.
+This package offers allelic determination of 17 pharmacogenes from the Next-generation sequencing
+(NGS) genotypic data and then reports the relevant Clinical Pharmacogenetics Implementation Consortium (CPIC) drug guideline recommendations based on the predicted allele.

 ## Setup